 Memory not in use to serve I/O file operations is allocated to data caching; more memory = increase IO and overall performance.

-Linux, Nexfs has been tested on Ubuntu and Centos, and Ubuntu (recommended).
+Linux, Nexfs has been tested on Ubuntu and Centos Stream.
 Although not explicitly tested, it should work with any Linux distribution which meets the requirements detailed below.

 Required Packages: Fuse3, UUID, Openssl